wrightedu/remote-learning/Remote-Learning-Tools.md

 1. On the desk there is a white bordered touchscreen panel.
 This is the Webex control panel
 2. On the upper right of the panel screen, there is a camera icon with settings symbols overlayed.
 3. To change the current camera behavior, select that button.
 You have options:
+    - Presenter: enables camera to track instructor
+    - Overview: a view of the whole room
     - Whiteboard: a view tailored to the room's whiteboard
-    - [Fill with right word]: a view of the whole room
-    - [Fill with right word]: enables camera to track instructor
     - **does this reset to anything after any time period / is there a default???**
+    - **SCREENSHOT**

 ## Using Webex on any device
 **Note: This is for Russ 152C and Oelman Hall 320 / any room WITHOUT a Webex panel**